Collect performance counters for Linux applications in Azure Monitor using Log Analytics agent

 Default instance

 The MySQL OMI authentication file can define a default instance and port number to make managing multiple MySQL instances on one Linux host easier.
 The default instance is denoted by an instance with port 0.
-All additional instances will inherit properties set from the default instance unless they specify different values.
-For example, if MySQL instance listening on port ‘3308’ is added, the default instance’s bind-address, username, and Base64 encoded password will be used to try and monitor the instance listening on 3308.
-If the instance on 3308 is bound to another address and uses the same MySQL username and password pair only the bind-address is needed, and the other properties will be inherited.
+All other instances inherit properties set from the default instance unless they specify different values.
+For example, if MySQL instance listening on port 3308 is added, the default instance’s bind-address, username, and Base64 encoded password are used to try to monitor the instance listening on 3308.
+If the instance on 3308 is bound to another address and uses the same MySQL username and password pair, only the bind-address is needed and the other properties are inherited.

 MySQL OMI Authentication File Program